 Sensor: The electronic thermometer contains a sensor at its tip, typically made of a thermistor or a thermocouple.
 A thermistor is a resistor whose resistance changes with temperature, while a thermocouple generates a voltage that varies with temperature.

-Circuitry: Inside the thermometer, circuitry connects the sensor to a microcontroller or a dedicated temperature measurement IC (integrated circuit).
+Circuitry: Inside the thermometer, the sensor is connected to a microcontroller or a dedicated temperature measurement IC (integrated circuit).
 This circuitry converts the electrical signals from the sensor into a digital temperature reading.

-Measurement: When you place the thermometer’s sensor in contact with a surface or a body, the sensor detects the temperature and produces an electrical signal.
+Measurement: When the thermometer’s sensor is in contact with a surface or a body, it detects the temperature and produces an electrical signal.
 This signal is sent to the circuitry for processing.

 Conversion: The circuitry processes the electrical signal and converts it into a digital value.
 This conversion involves comparing the resistance or voltage measured by the sensor with known reference values stored in the thermometer’s memory.